Fiddler on the Roof (film): Differences from Broadway

 The film follows the plot of the stage play very closely, retaining nearly all of the play's dialogue, although it omits the songs "Now I Have Everything" and "The Rumor (I Just Heard)".
 Lyrical portions of "Tevye's Dream (tailor Motel Kamzoil)" were omitted to avoid repetition.
 The film's soundtrack album contained some of these omissions, including Golde blessing herself before going back to sleep after Tevye describes the dream.

 Changes were also made in the song "Tradition", with the film omitting the dialogue between Reb Nachum the beggar (who, in the film, seems to have difficulty speaking) and Lazar Wolf as well as dialogue spoken by Yente and Avram.
+When the family roles are introduced, the "sons" chorus is cut, causing the "sons" verse to roll directly into the "daughters" verse.
 In addition, in the film, two men argue about whether a horse claimed to be six years old was actually twelve, rather than whether the horse was actually a mule.
 The original soundtrack LP release retained their names, Yitzhak and Avram, however this was omitted in the film's release.
 Instead, an on-set, improvised take of Topol (saying "he sold him"), rather than the recorded dubbing, was used.

 Six additional scenes were added to the film: